Forge for SwordSearcher

 - You must have knowledge of basic HTML and the ability to create and edit the source files.
 Creating the source data files for Forge to compile usually requires some amount of pre-processing, so some basic scripting skill is also helpful.

-- Forge only builds modules for SwordSearcher 5 and 6.
-It can not build modules for older versions of SwordSearcher.
-If your text includes any non-ASCII characters, the module will require SwordSearcher 6.0 or later to be properly rendered.
+- Forge only builds modules for SwordSearcher 5 and later.
+It cannot build modules for older versions of SwordSearcher.
+If your text includes any non-ASCII characters, the module will require SwordSearcher 6 or later to be properly rendered.

 - Forge is provided AS IS with no promise of support.
 Publishers interested in publishing material in SwordSearcher format are free to use Forge to do so.
 However, if you need assistance in creating your modules, please consider contacting Brandon Staggs for professional support and/or module compilation work.